Avoiding SQL anti-patterns

 versus input rows.
 You can confirm a Cartesian product

 by modifying the query to print the number of rows on each side of the

 To avoid performance issues associated with joins that generate more outputs than inputs:

 GROUP BYclause to pre-aggregate the data.

 - Use a window function.
-Window functions are often more efficient that using a cross join.
-For more information, see analytic functions.
+Window functions are often more efficient than using a cross join.
+For more information, see window functions.

 DML statements that update or insert single rows